 In 1994, David was named among the “Top 40 Under 40” business people in Vancouver by Business in Vancouver.
 In 1996, David was named to the Applied Arts Magazine editorial board, and served in that capacity until 2000.
 David also judged the National Post Annual Report Awards four years running and has judged the Applied Arts Awards several times.
 In 2000 Emily Carr Institute of Art + Design presented David with an Emily Award – its highest honour – for lifetime career achievement.
 In 2001 David was named to the sessional faculty of Emily Carr where he taught for several years.

 Believing in giving back to community, David has been involved in the Society of Graphic Designers of Canada (GDC) since 1991.
 He served as president of the BC Chapter for two terms from 1993-1996.
-David was instrumental in getting the organization online both in the front end and intranet – effectively changing the way the GDC does business forever.
+David was instrumental in bringing the organization online both in the public facing side and the member intranet – effectively changing the way the GDC does business forever.
 He became National President in 1998-2000, and after his tenure the GDC awarded David fellowship in the Society for his contribution to Canadian design – it’s highest honour.
 David continues to support the GDC through annual contributions to the GDC Foundation.

-Today David’s work is focused on developing workshops, bootcamps and design strategy for Ion’s clients in addition to the daily operations of the firm.
+Today David’s work is focused on developing design strategy for Ion’s clients in addition to the daily operations of the firm.
 He continues to build his knowledge base through conferences, seminars and workshops as well as his voracious appetite for reading.